-Accidents can happen at any age but knowing what to do when a dental emergency occurs is crucial.
+A dental emergency can happen at any age but knowing what to do when trauma occurs is crucial.
 If your child’s tooth or mouth get knocked contact your dentist immediately to get some advice or be seen.

 The most serious lesions on the primary teeth can cause complications to the permanent successors; ie. intrusion (when the tooth is buried in the gum) and avulsion (when the tooth is knocked out).
 Both situations are more serious the younger the child is.
 The primary tooth should not be replaced once it has been knocked out.

 If your child knocks their baby (primary) tooth out: